steffitan23/cubstart-website/src/hw/web/fa23-hw8.md

 <img src="/assets/hw8/book-mongo.png" style="width: 100%; padding: 20px 0;"/>

 Congrats, you are done!
-Hopefully you have a fully functional server!
+You've created a fully functional server!

-## OPTIONAL: Create a Frontend
+## +1 POINT EXTRA CREDIT (OPTIONAL): Create a Frontend

 Create an **index.html** and **scripts.js** file.
 Here is some basic frontend code.
 Modify it to fit your API.